 Violinist Della Natasha Davies has played violin since the age of 9.
-She worked with respected violinist Aaron Rosand in high school, and performed regularly at Carnegie Hall in New Jersey and New York youth symphonies.
+She worked with respected violinist Aaron Rosand in high school, and performed regularly at Carnegie Hall and in New York youth symphonies.
 She has performed throughout Europe and in Beijing, China, and worked closely with Russian master Zakhar Bron while attending the prestigious Conservatory of the Arts in Zurich.
 Della performs with the Eugene Symphony, the Corvallis Symphony, and the Eugene Ballet Company.
 In 2014, she joined Rod Stewart and his band for a concert at Matthew Knight Arena in Eugene.

 Della brings an amazing energy and voice to Satori Bob, serving both as a compelling lead voice and a gorgeous melodic complement to John's vocals.